FelipeLobo015/Desafio-NodeJS/Readme.md

 SQLite

 ## 🧑‍💻Project
-Esse projeto foi feito em um desafio para concorrer a uma vaga Node.js Backend Developer.
+This project was made in a challenge to compete for a vacancy Node.js Backend Developer.

 ## 🏃How to Run back
 Make a fork;